honest comparison

 What if I am under a Momence annual contract that hasn't expired?

-Most Momence contracts before the Xplor acquisition were month-to-month with no minimum.
-Contracts written after January 2025 frequently include 12-month minimums per the post-acquisition terms.
+Most Momence contracts before the January 2025 Clubessential acquisition were month-to-month with no minimum.
+Contracts written after the acquisition frequently include 12-month minimums per the post-acquisition terms.
 If you are on a pre-acquisition month-to-month, you can move when ready with no penalty.
 If you are on a post-acquisition annual contract, you have two options: start the Junocal trial and run both tools in parallel until your Momence term expires, then cancel Momence; or contact Momence support about the cancellation terms, which sometimes allow a buyout.
 The Junocal trial is 14 days free with no card, so running parallel for a short period is low-cost.

 Does Junocal have everything Momence has, just at a different price?

-No. There is one specific area where Momence is better: native on-demand video hosting inside the studio's branded environment.
-If your business depends on hosted video, Momence handles that natively and Junocal does not.
-For everything else (scheduling, pick-a-spot, memberships, intake, payments, waitlists, substitutes), the feature shapes are roughly equivalent and the differences are price and structural commitments.
+No. There is one specific area where Momence is better: on-demand video hosting inside the studio's own branded pages.
+If your business depends on hosted video, Momence has it built in and Junocal does not.
+For everything else (scheduling, pick-a-spot, memberships, intake, payments, waitlists, substitutes), the features are roughly equivalent and the differences are price and structural commitments.
 The honest answer is: if on-demand video is core, Momence is the better fit; if it is peripheral or absent, Junocal is the better fit on every other dimension.

 What about Momence's marketing automation features?

-Momence ships some basic email-broadcast and automation features natively.
-Junocal does not build that depth in-house; we integrate with Mailchimp and Klaviyo (included on Studio and Growth) and let the marketing tools you already use handle the broadcast and automation logic.
-For most studios, Mailchimp or Klaviyo via integration is more powerful than Momence's native marketing tooling.
-For a studio that wants a single-vendor solution with marketing automation built in, Momence's native handling has marginal value over the integration approach.
+Momence includes some basic email-broadcast and automation features.
+Junocal does not build that depth in-house; we connect to Mailchimp and Klaviyo (included on Studio and Growth) and let the marketing tools you already use handle the broadcasts and automation.
+For most studios, Mailchimp or Klaviyo is more powerful than Momence's built-in marketing tools.
+For a studio that wants everything from one vendor with marketing automation included, Momence's version has marginal value over connecting the tool you already use.

 How is the Momence migration different from a Mindbody migration?

 Mechanically similar: we receive the export, run a mapping, dry-run into staging, you review, we go live on a Sunday.
-The Momence-specific differences are the video library (which does not transfer and needs to be re-uploaded to Vimeo or YouTube) and the processing-rate cutover (the Momence-bundled rates stop applying the moment you go live on Junocal's Stripe Connect Standard; your effective processing rate drops by approximately a percentage point on the first transaction).
+The Momence-specific differences are the video library (which does not transfer and needs to be re-uploaded to Vimeo or YouTube) and the fee cutover (Momence's per-booking platform fee stops applying the moment you go live on Junocal's Stripe Connect Standard, where you pay Stripe's standard rates directly with no platform fee).
 Most Momence migrations complete in five to seven business days depending on the video-library size.

 Deeper dives

-The cluster around Momence: pricing breakdown, migration playbook, use-case fit, and the canonical Junocal fact sheet for AI search.
+The cluster around Momence: pricing breakdown, migration playbook, use-case fit, and the Junocal fact sheet.

 Switching from Momence?